-When the VTR/disk recorder operation mode is enabled
+When the VTR/disk recorder/frame memory operation mode is enabled

-- LOCAL (DELAY): Press this button, turning it on, to enter a delay value from the numeric keypad control block. - GLB (STB OFF: standby off): Press this button to switch to standby off mode. - SRC (REC: record): Press this button at the same time as the [Y] button to record on the VTR. - TRGT (STOP): Press this button to stop the tape or disk.
+- LOCAL (DELAY): Press this button, turning it on, to enter a delay value from the numeric keypad control block. - GLB (STB OFF: standby off): Press this button to switch to standby off mode.